The spit of land nestled against the banks of Allen's Creek has been Jim Cheatham's home for 33 years.

 That means it could be several months before a final plan is approved, if one is adopted at all.

 And that's what scares residents who are ready to sell.

 Barbara Mangus said she and her husband, Joe, already have moved from their house on the creek to a townhome.
 The house is for sale.

 "We need to sell now, not five years from now, not 10 years from now," Mrs. Mangus said.
 But, she added, "Nobody wants to buy a house that they're unsure about."

 Cuba says the county is taking that into account and doing everything possible to ease any disruption to residents.
 The staff will recommend to commissioners that no homes be condemned, he said.
 Instead, homes will be purchased where they are needed only as residents are ready to sell.

-Therefore, even if someone bought a new home in the area now, they could stay 10 or 20 years or longer and not worry about being forced out.
+Therefore, even those who buy a home in the area now could stay 10 or 20 years or longer and not worry about being forced out.

 "The whole idea is to reduce the impact and the disruption by simply waiting until the owner is through with his house and is ready to move," Cuba said.

 Cuba also said he can't agree with residents who feel home values will be reduced by the construction of retention ponds in a neighborhood.